-A free public reception celebrating the exhibition will take place on September 14, 2017, beginning at 5:30 p.m. at the FedEx Global Education Center at the University of North Carolina at Chapel Hill.
-The reception will feature a keynote lecture by Natalie Kononenko, professor and Kule Chair in Ukrainian Ethnography in the Department of Modern Languages and Cultural Studies at the University of Alberta in Canada, and will be followed by demonstrations and Ukrainian food.
+A free public reception celebrating the exhibition will take place on September 21, 2018, beginning at 6:30 p.m. at the FedEx Global Education Center at the University of North Carolina at Chapel Hill.
+The reception will feature welcoming remarks and a performance, Folk Music of Iran.
+Additional information about the opening reception can be found here.

-“Image of Ukraine” will be on display at the FedEx Global Education Center from August 22 to December 8, 2017.
+Reminders of Home will be on display at the FedEx Global Education Center from August 22 to December 8, 2018.

 The FedEx Global Education Center, located at 301 Pittsboro Street in Chapel Hill, is open weekdays from 8:00 a.m. to 9:00 p.m. and on select Saturdays from 8:00 a.m. to 4:30 p.m.

 The exhibition is hosted by UNC Global and is organized by the Carolina Center for the Study of the Middle East and Muslim Civilizations and Global Relations, in collaboration with the Iranian Cultural Society of North Carolina.

 Additional support is provided by the UNC-Chapel Hill Center for Global Initiatives; Department of Art; Department of Asian Studies and the Persian Studies program; Department of Classics; Department of Music; and the Duke Islamic Studies Center.